The Importance Of Quietness In Pastoral Care (Short Read)

 It took weeks before they turned around to face the horse.
 They went at the pace of the horse, responding when the horse was ready.
 Meeting it where it was rather than trying to make it go at the pace of the person.
 They simply sat in silence, waiting.
 The fear was lost.

 In the hospital, I sat alongside people, mostly in silence, and let the other person speak.
 Gentleness is an often-forgotten quality of God.
 The gentleness and kindness that goes slowly, that sits in silence, and the gentleness that simply makes space for people to be themselves.
-Moments of grace in the quietness and in the developing relationship that is driven not at my pace but at the pace of the purpose I’m with.
-It is recognising that often I need to walk into a situation facing away – that is, that I don’t come with my own agenda but come with openness and silence, and space for grace to happen.
+Moments of grace in the quietness and in the developing relationship that is driven not at my pace but at the pace of the person I’m with.
+It is recognising that often I need to walk into a situation facing away — that is, that I don’t come with my own agenda but come with openness and silence, and space for grace to happen.

 Sign Up to My Theology Corner Newsletter